creme332/mauritius-scholarship-alert/README.md

 - [Github Actions Quotas](https://docs.github.com/en/billing/managing-billing-for-github-actions/about-billing-for-github-actions)
 - [Gmail Quotas](https://support.google.com/a/answer/166852?hl=en)

-# 📃License
- This project uses the MIT license.

-# 🔨 To-Do
+## 🔨 To-Do
 - [ ] Add unit tests + possibly a separate workflow
+- [ ] rename text file to filters
+- [ ] add excalidraw diagram explaining how it works
+- [ ] create a simple website
+- [ ] Activate environment. project is using old environment. create new one in
 - [ ] Save all scraped data to Firestore
-- [ ] Use html to improve email template
+- [ ] Use html to improve email template (use Jinja)
 - [ ] Create a registration form so that anyone can subscribe for updates.

-### ✔ Done
-- [x] Remind me of approaching closing dates.
-- [x] Option to filter scholarships by type
-- [x] Add project social media preview.
-- [x] Add automatic build passing/failed shield
-- [x] Create new github secret for email
-- [x] Try to reduce execution time : remove unused libraries, caching, optimise program, asyncio ...
+## 📃License
+This project uses the MIT license.